burlachenkok/exploring-python3/python3-note.md

 In Python languages, you will not find the keyword `interface` such as in Java/C# or pure virtual class methods as in C++.
 In other words, Python does not have interfaces as a language concept.

-Instead of a specific (and robust) interface notion Python (and other scripting languages) uses what is known as Duck Typing.
+Instead of a specific (and robust, but more long and verbose) interface notion the Python scripting language (and other scripting languages as well) uses what is known as *Duck Typing*.
 This concept is described typically in the following way:

 > *"If it walks like a duck and it quacks like a duck, then it must be a duck"*.

 In Python, any object may be used in any context until it is used in a way that it does not support.
 In this latter case the [AttributeError]( https://docs.python.org/3/library/exceptions.html#AttributeError) will be raised.

-If you define your classes in Python and you want the objects of your class can be used in specific language construction (like) iteration you should support **protocol**:
+If you define your classes in Python and you want the objects of your class can be used in specific language construction (like) iteration you should support **protocol**.
+Next we will go through main protocols:

 * **Container protocol.** Built-in container types in Python tuple, list, str, dict, set, range, and bytes all support `in`, and `not in` operations for them.
 The support of `in` and `not in` is known as container protocol.
 For your types, you should define